ServiceNow - Relate Services to Capabilities

 ---

-The example below creates a Guided Board that displays all active incidents and requests for the Business Applications Support group, with lanes for each member of the group.
+The example below creates a Guided board that displays all active incidents and requests for the Business Applications Support group, with lanes for each member of the group.

 Step-by-step instructions to create a Guided Board: